dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 Content-Type | application/json | The response contains JSON payload

 **Body**
-For this request we will supply the same Body as the create environment request but with the state set as `DISABLED` this time.
+For this request we will supply the same Body as the create environment request, but with the state set as `DISABLED` this time.

 **Executing the request**
 1. Open the Disable Environment request.